glazec/hexo-web-push-notification/README.md

 # hexo-web-push-notification
 An hexo plugin help you notify readers new post update.
 ## Requirement
 This plugin relies on [webPush](https://www.webpushr.com/), which is a **free** web push notification service.
-Thus to use this plugin, make sure your site support webpusr.
+Thus make sure your site support webpusr.
 Here is the [教程](https://www.inevitable.tech/posts/98ae9e55/).
 ## Install
 ## Usage
 Add the configuration to `_config.yml` in hexo root dir.